boyter/boyter.org/content/posts/sloc-cloc-code.md

 | tokei | 1.828 s ±  0.148 s |
 | loc | 3.773 s ±  0.494 s |

 Not a bad place to start.
-Compared to tokei scc is slighly slightly faster and loc despite its claims is much slower.
+Compared to tokei scc is slightly slightly faster and loc despite its claims is much slower.
 Ripgrep however leaves everything for dead.

 The question I started asking at this point, is why is ripgrep so much faster?
 On average with a warm cache it runs 4-5x faster than anything else.

-Just to see if this problem scaled linaraly I make 14 copies of the linux kernel and dumped them all in a single directory.
+Just to see if this problem scaled linearly I make 14 copies of the linux kernel and dumped them all in a single directory.
 I then ran the same benchmark over that.

 | Program | Runtime |
 |---|---|